CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 /// warning
 You must not decorate a method as routed in a class not inherited from `APIModel`.
-This make impossible to use [Preparers/Finalizers](/learn/user_guide/preparers_finalizers.html), that we will learn in the future, and can lead to issues in the other situations.
+This makes impossible to use [Preparers/Finalizers](/learn/user_guide/preparers_finalizers.html), that we will learn in the future, and can lead to issues in the other situations.

 For instance, there is a common error to use `BaseModel` for the same purpose as `APIModel`: